Login

 Very effective

-What were the most creative food waste solution suggestions? they just wanted to feed the worms at school all the time!
+What were the most creative food waste solution suggestions?
+School pig :)

 Did the resource encourage new ways of thinking and talking about the value food?